aleksandrabliznyuchenko/TagTranslation/README.md

 We also transform error and correction spans depending on the derived error tag - it is done in *error_span.py*.

 ## SpaCy
-SpaCy parser and SpaCy custom tokeniser are kept in *test_spacy.py*  and *test_spacy_custom_tokeniser.py*
+SpaCy parser and SpaCy custom tokeniser are kept in *spacy_tokenizer.py*  and *spacy_custom_tokeniser.py*

 ## Folders
-The essays from the corpora should be put in **Essays\Annotations** folder in a separate folder or a set of folders.
-We will only process files that contain errors tagged with "gram", "comp" or "vocab" tags.
+The only folder that you need to create to run the program successfully is the folder **Essays\Annotations**, where you should put both the texts of the essays and corresponding annotation files (either in one folder or a set of folders).
+The propgram will only process files that contain errors tagged with "gram", "comp" or "vocab" tags, other files will be left unchanged.
-The result annotation files can be found in **Essays\Results** folder.
+The result annotation files will be stored in **Essays\Results** folder created by the program.